 Still, the "big picture" and knowledge of many subjects adds complexity to the definition of planning.
 I am seeking a unifying theory, the essential quality of planning.
 Luckily, a second superpower follows the planner's role as "polymath," according to Sharp: the ability to maximize co-benefits.

-The idea of maximizing co-benefit achieves to advancements for the theme of this inquiry.
+The idea of maximizing co-benefit advances the theme of this inquiry.
 First, it introduces the idea of optimization—working toward the highest and best, to borrow from the common land use cliché.
 Second, it introduces the idea of benefits.
 The idea that planners work toward the lofty goal of improving the world is the reason many people entered the field.
 The politics panel spoke at different times about the "honor in planning" because of its ultimate goal of making places where people can thrive and prosper.

 Is planning, at its core, an act of altruism?
 The next panel I attended wrestled directly with that theory, and succeeded in further complicating the matter, by acknowledging that various moments in a planning career will challenge the idealism of planners.